What makes the Cambridge Architecture course so special?

-Can you tell me about the Newnham Architecture Fellows?
+Can you tell me about the Newnham Architecture Fellow?

 Are there any A-level subjects which are particularly useful?

-Essential: strong interest in architecture and place-making; good graphic ability with a serious portfolio which will be reviewed at interview; a good Mathematics GCSE (but see also below, under ‘highly desirable’).
+Essential: A strong interest in architecture and place-making; good graphic ability with a serious portfolio which will be reviewed at interview; a good Mathematics GCSE (but see also below, under ‘highly desirable’).
 A combination of arts and science subjects provides a useful context for this fascinatingly complex subject.
-See also Newnham’s general requirements for more information.

-Our standard conditional offer will be A*AA at A-level.
+Our standard conditional offer is A*AA at A-level.

 Can I take a gap year?

 Because of the small cohort admitted each year, we do not usually offer deferred entry.
-Therefore if you intend to take a gap year we suggest you make your application in the autumn after you have completed your Sixth Form (Year 13).
+Therefore, if you intend to take a gap year we suggest you make your application in the autumn after you have completed your A-levels (or equivalent).

 How should I prepare for the interview?

-When you come for an interview, you will be asked to participate in a writing and drawing exercise.
-Keeping a sketch book will be useful preparation for this.
+Yes – if invited to interview, you will be asked to participate in a writing exercise and a drawing exercise.
+Keeping a sketchbook will be useful preparation for this.

 Where can I find out more?